ImpelsysInc/heart-bangalore-kata-2023/README.md

 **US-14:** Travel updates must be presented in the app within 5 minutes of generation by the source.\
 **US-15:** Response time from web (800ms) and mobile (First-contentful paint of under 1.4 sec)

+## Assumptions
+* Actual trip bookings are done externally, and the application is only a dashboard to aggregate trips.
+* Notifications are not part of the basic requirements.
+* Payment integration is not required because we are not directly managing bookings.
+* Revenue generation is not an initial requirement; the current requirement is to add customers to the system.

 ## Market Research

 ### Market Scope